crandylb/stage2-1/README.txt

    make stage2.scm
 or simply by using cat on the command line: cat flb2yasm.scm stage2.flb >stage2.scm
-This file is currently empty because we do not (as yet) have permission to provide stage2.flb.

 stage2.asm
 This file is the output of simcmp when it translates the stage2 source to x86